Learning What Can Be Picked: Active Reachability Estimation for Efficient Robotic Fruit Harvesting: Performance Evaluation

 As both the initial labeled set size and the number of queries increase, the variance in accuracy across all strategies decreases.
 In these higher-data scenarios, the differences between strategies become negligible, indicating that all approaches converge toward similar performance when sufficient labeled information is available.

 {\bf Qualitative Evaluation.} \fref{proof} shows the qualitative output of the framework on a representative orchard image.
-Apples in the central region are correctly classified as reachable (cyan), while those at the image periphery with greater lateral offset from the arm origin are classified as unreachable (magenta), with confidence scores above 0.70 across all detections.
+Apples in the central region are correctly classified as reachable (cyan), while those near the image periphery, with larger lateral offsets from the arm origin, are classified as unreachable (purple).
+The predicted confidence scores exceed 0.70 for all detections, indicating reliable confidence.
+Overall, the visualization shows that the framework captures reachability and separates feasible from infeasible targets in cluttered scenes.